bharatkashyap/bharatkashyap.github.io/content/blog/2024/savarkar.md

 If to you this sounds hardly believable, let the verification of this claim be the reason you watch the film.

 It's also what Randeep Hooda talks about in this [free-flowing Haryanvi interview](https://www.youtube.com/watch?v=X2TGzWcNbgM) I watched after I saw the film a second time.
 I hadn't seen any of his interviews till that point since to me it seemed – based on headline-skimming – as if he was complaining about audiences not rewarding his effort.
-However, to his credit, he does of none of that.
+However, to his credit, he does none of that.
 The only complaint is about all his effort into making _Savarkar_ a _good film_ being overlooked by the political controversy surrounding it – amplified due to the coincidental timing with national elections in India.

 Poetic irony that much like its subject, the film will, perhaps, remain unappreciated while it is contemporary.